exploratory-io/book/markdown/markdown-dashboard.md

 ![](images/dashboard-dnd-reorder.png "Drag and Drop to re-order")

-And `Viz 5` is moved to first row.
+And `Viz 5` is moved to the first row.

 ![](images/dashboard-reorder-after.png "Drag and Drop to re-order")

 ## Switch Viz to Another Viz

-For example, if you want to switch Viz on the second row, Click `Edit` Button.
+For example, if you want to switch Viz on the second row to something else, click `Edit` Button.

 ![](images/dashboard-switch-viz.png "Edit")